Last modified July 5, 2018

 apiVersion: v1 kind: Service metadata: labels: app: helloworld name: helloworld spec: ports: - port: 8080 protocol: TCP targetPort: 8888 selector: app: helloworld type: LoadBalancer status: loadBalancer: ingress: - hostname: a54cae28bd42b11e7b2c7020a3f15370-27798109.eu-central-1.elb.amazonaws.com

-As we are currently only supporting the AWS cloud, this section will focus on the custom options you can set on the AWS Elastic Load Balancer via a Service of type
+This section will focus on the custom options you can set on AWS Load Balancers via a Service of type

 There are three annotations you can set to configure SSL termination.